-(19)The protection of the content of electronic communications pertains to the essence of the fundamental right to respect for private and family life, home and communications protected under Article 7 of the Charter.
+(19) The protection of the content of electronic communications pertains to the essence of the fundamental right to respect for private and family life, home and communications protected under Article 7 of the Charter.
 Any interference with the content of electronic communications should be allowed only under very clear defined conditions, for specific purposes and be subject to adequate safeguards against abuse.
-This Regulation provides for the possibility of providers of electronic communications services to process electronic communications data in transit, with the informed consent of all the end-users concerned.
+This Regulation provides for the possibility of providers of electronic communications services to process electronic communications data content in transit, with the informed consent of all the end-users concerned.
 For example, providers may offer services that entail the scanning of emails to remove certain pre-defined material.
 Given the sensitivity of the content of communications, this Regulation sets forth a presumption that the processing of such content data will result in high risks to the rights and freedoms of natural persons.
-When processing such type of data, the provider of the electronic communications service should always consult the supervisory authority prior to the processing.
+When processing such type of data content, the provider of the electronic communications service should always consult the supervisory authority prior to the processing if necessary pursuant to Article 36 (1) of Regulation (EU) 2016/679.
 Such consultation should be in accordance with Article 36 (2) and (3) of Regulation (EU) 2016/679.
 The presumption does not encompass the processing of content data to provide a service requested by the end-user where the end-user has consented to such processing and it is carried out for the purposes and duration strictly necessary and proportionate for such service.
-After electronic communications content has been sent by the end-user and received by the intended end-user or end-users, it may be recorded or stored by the end-user, end-users or by a third party entrusted by them to record or store such data.
+After electronic communications content has been sent by the end-user and received by the intended end-user or end-users, it may be recorded or stored by those end-user, end-users or by a third party entrusted by them to record or store such data as this kind of processing is outside of the scope of this Regulation.
 Any processing of such data must comply with Regulation (EU) 2016/679.
+A third party should refer to a legal or natural person that does not provide an electronic communications service to the enduser concerned.
+However, third party could also refer to that same legal or natural person when they provide service other than electronic communication service, such as information society service, to that end-user and that service is not an integral part of the electronic communication service, such as storing of photos or videos.
+Third party should not refer to electronic communication service provider when they provide service other than electronic communication service if that service is provided as integral part of the electronic communication service.
+The service could be considered to be integral part of the electronic communication service particularly when it is offered as part of the service, such as storage of the messages in the cloud as part of the electronic communication service, such as email.